abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

   ng generate component <name of component>
   # Generating new module
   ng generate module <name of module>

+  # To skip creating test files for the component/module
+  ng generate component <name of component> --skip-tests
   ```

 - modules generated with `cli` are not registered in the app so you need import the module into the `app.module`